jdevfullstack-tutorials/display-resolution-review/README.md

 of course, if you have a normal vision.
 Compared to 1080p, it's a little bit bigger, but you can see the individual pixels.

+The 27-Inch iMac is still not curved, in my experience also, this is really true.
+But beyond this size, you need a curved one.

+## The 42-Inch Smart TV
+This external monitor is not a completely computer monitor, no matter how they claim it to be.
+They are more for viewing videos and hence cannot be used, say, for editing text file.
+It can be but for sure, your eyes will not be able to handle it for a longer period.
+Even if they claim a 4k 50-Inch screen, as evidence of the price it is sold, computer monitors tend to be expensive.